 How San Francisco is Performing

-The number of individuals counted in the 2015 general street and shelter count was 6,686.
-Compared to 2013, this was an increase of 250 individuals.
-In 2013 and 2015, San Francisco conducted a supplemental youth count on the same date as the general homeless count.
+The number of individuals counted in the 2017 general street and shelter count was 6,986.
+This was an increase of more than 4% over the 2015 count.
+In 2013, 2015 and 2017, San Francisco conducted a supplemental youth count on the same date as the general homeless count.
 Conducted in areas where youth tend to congregate by homeless youth peers, the youth count is intended to improve the quality of data on this subgroup.
-In 2015, the supplemental youth count found 853 unaccompanied children and transitional-age-youth over and above the general street count, a decrease of 61 youths counted in 2013.
+In 2017. the number of unsheltered individuals counted in the general street count was 3,840.
+The supplemental youth count identified an additional 513 unsheltered persons: 501 unaccompanied children and transitional-age youth and 12youth and children in youth-headed, family households.
+The total number of unsheltered persons counted in on January 26, 2017 was 4,353.
+San Francisco’s Point-in-Time Count also includes a count of people staying in institutions and settings that fall outside the federal definition of homelessness.
+Of the additional 3,146 individuals included in the shelter count, 20% (641 people) were counted in residential programs, jails, and hospitals.

-When the youth count and general count are combined, the total number of unsheltered and sheltered persons in San Francisco on January 29, 2015, was 7,539.
-This combined count shows a 2 percent increase of 189 homeless individuals since 2013.
+When the youth count and general count are combined, the total number of unsheltered and sheltered persons in San Francisco on January 26, 2017, was 7,499.
+This combined count shows a 2 percent increase since 2013.

 How Performance is Measured